 Following the Fun Show we will have a S'more building campfire gathering.
 Please bring items to create your own masterpiece and to share.
 If you have food allergies, please plan accordingly.
 Master toaster and fire stewards help is requested and all children must be accompanied by an adult.

-On Sunday, Oct 8 we will have a water event at the pond.
+Plan for a water event at the lake.
 We will have water craft available for use.
 A Twin Lake employee will be available to assist us for this afternoon.
-Mr. Kossel will be helping to run this event and anyone who would like to help or participate are encouraged to join him.
 Please wear water appropriate clothing in case of dunking.

 We are desiring to encourage people to congregate at a campfire for a time of fellowship after the evening worship service.
 Hosts who have volunteered, will designate a campfire location and help organize the evening.
 There may be more than one organized campfire on the same evening if we have many volunteers.
 We also encourage people to bring camp chairs and appropriate clothing so you can comfortably participate in the Campfire Connection.